 He just looks as itchy and twitchy as I think of Levi.

-Levi has got to be portrayed by someone who is smart and creative but, ultimately, is hamstrung by a bunch of different tics, quirks and downright disabilities.
+An actor playing Levi has got to be someone who is smart and creative.
+However, ultimately, he must also be hamstrung by a bunch of different tics, quirks and downright disabilities.
 I believe Norton can really do that.

 Levi’s got major issues.

 Squirrely, nervous and suffering from a number of personality disorders, Levi is a misunderstood and underestimated genius.
 Nobody seems to get him, except for Otra D’Angelo.
 And even she doesn’t always.